Gully Boy Actor Siddhant Chaturvedi To Romance Deepika Padukone In A Film?

 "Deepika has not done a film in this space for a while, and Siddhant is keen to portray different characters in the early days of his career," the source was quoted as saying by the tabloid.

-The report further stated that it was Siddhant's stint as MC Sher which helped him in bagging this role.
+The report further stated that it was Siddhant's stint as MC Sher which helped him bag this role.
 Buzz is the film will hit the shooting floors in March 2020.

-Meanwhile, Deepika will be next seen in Meghna Gulzar's 'Chhapaak' where she is essaying the role of an acid-attack survivor, Laxmi Agarwal.
+Meanwhile, Deepika will next be seen in Meghna Gulzar's 'Chhapaak' where she is essaying the role of acid-attack survivor, Laxmi Agarwal.
 Vikrant Massey plays the role of her romantic interest.
 The actress is also a part of Ranveer Singh starrer '83.
 Recently, the 'Padmaavat' star even signed Madhu Mantena's 'Mahabharat' where she will be playing the role of Draupadi.

 On the other hand, Siddhant will be seen in 'Bunty Aur Babli' sequel which reportedly stars Saif Ali Khan, Rani Mukerji and newcomer Sharvari Wagh.